 Check out McLemore's hops and his ability to finish at heights defenders aren't capable of reaching:

 You won't find a better-looking stroke in college basketball.
-McLemore is shooting 43.5 percent from behind the arc, illustrating picturesque mechanics that should be featured on an instructional DVD.
+McLemore shot 42 percent from behind the arc, illustrating picturesque mechanics that should be featured on an instructional DVD.

 McLemore gets tremendous elevation on his jumper and times his release with the apex of his jump.
 It helps create separation and allows him to rise and fire over contesting arms.

 On the way up, McLemore displays balance and zero wasted motion.
 As a spot-up shooter, he catches and releases with rhythm, stepping into the shot with his feet squared to the rim.

 Even his misses look good, and some even go in.